-But while my first tendency is to write you a note of encouragement telling you why you should remain a teacher, I realize that’s not always the best advice either.
-Because maybe teaching isn’t the right calling for you at this point in your life.
-In which case, to remain a teacher would be detrimental to you and your students.
+But while my first tendency is to write you a note of encouragement telling you why you should remain a teacher, this may not be what you need either.
+Because maybe teaching isn’t your true calling at this point in your life.
+In which case, to remain a teacher would be detrimental to both you and your students.

-So what should you do?
-You need to find time to sit down and seriously consider a few key questions.
+I can’t give you all the answers.
+But I can tell you to sit down and seriously consider a few key questions.

 Questions to Ask When You Are Considering Quitting Teaching

-Sometimes the solutions are not obvious, but often there is a creative solution if it’s important enough for you.
-And I’m guessing there are quite a few administrators or veteran teachers who would be willing to sit down with you and help you figure it out if it meant the difference between your staying or going.
+Sometimes the solutions are not obvious, but you can often find a creative solution if it’s important enough to you.
+And I’m guessing there are quite a few administrators or veteran teachers who would be willing to sit down and help you figure it out if it meant the difference between your staying or going.

-The key here is to think through all your options of how you can make things better.
+Think through all your options of how you can make things better.
 It’s likely you can improve your situation and get back to the point where teaching is enjoyable again.
-But if the reasons you’re considering teaching are issues that are not going to change regardless of what you do, then that has to factor into your decision.
+But if you’re struggling with issues that are not going to change regardless of what you do, then that has to factor into your decision.

 - Why are you a teacher?
 Think back to when you first started teaching.
 Why did you decide to be a teacher?
 What about now – why are you teaching now?
 What is your mission?
 Your purpose?

 If you’re not sure why you’re a teacher, why is that?
 Is there something else you do feel called to?
-Or have you just never given it enough thought before?
+Or have you just never given it enough thought?

 - What are wise counselors saying?
-This is not a decision to make on your own.
-You need to be discussing it with wise counselors – people you trust who will tell you what you need to hear, not what you want to hear.
-If you’re seriously considering leaving teaching, find those trusted advisers and start seeing their advice.
+Do not make this decision on your own.
+Discuss it with wise counselors – people you trust who will tell you what you need to hear, not what you want to hear.
+If you’re seriously considering leaving teaching, find those trusted advisers and start seeking their advice.
 In the multitude of counselors, there is safety (Prov.
 11:14).

 And if you don’t have a relationship with God, you’re missing out your greatest source of guidance, strength, joy, and purpose.
 Find out more about having a relationship with God here.